S0AndS0/Perinoid_Pipes/Documentation/Education_resources.md

  used for the bulk of encryption to save time and processing power.
-This is one of the most common types of encryption now deployed readers should at least make an attempt at understanding the finer points of this encryption option in order to make the best use of this project.
+This is one of the most common types of encryption now deployed readers should at least make an attempt at understanding the finer points of this encryption option in order to make the best use of this project as well as projects that utilize these standereds.

 ## Links to definitions